-I am the kind of person who craves knowledge and seeks personal enrichment through caring for others.
-One of my earliest memories is as a three-year old, helping to dress the wounds on my severely injured grandfather’s body.
-I can’t remember what caused them, but felt happy to be helping him.
-My family would remark that my name Florence was very fitting, in sharing it with Florence Nightingale, history’s most notable nurse.
-I cared deeply about helping others and thought about nursing but in the end, studied physiotherapy.
-It was a wise choice for me as I was a professional ballet dancer at the time.
-As a dancer, I had lots of injuries and frequently saw physios a lot.
+One of my earliest memories from my childhood, is as a three-year old, helping to dress the wounds on my severely injured grandfather’s body.
+I don’t know what caused them, but I do remember feeling happy to be helping him.
+My family often remarked that my name Florence was very fitting, in sharing it with my famous namesake, Florence Nightingale, history’s most notable nurse.
+When I later became a dancer, I had lots of injuries and frequently saw physios a lot.
 I had developed arthritis early on in my dancing career, so it was vital for me to know how to care for my body and treat it as well as I could.

 Developing my training and skills

 In Brazil, my home country, I trained in physiotherapy which was a 5 year long course and internship.
 I went onto train in chiropractic and in postural re-education therapy, a French developed method called RPG®.

 When I retired from dancing, I decided my body needed some deep nourishment and alternative treatment, and was inspired to learn Yoga and Ayurveda, a historical Indian health system, which translates to ‘the science of life’.
 I loved learning about the principles of Ayurveda based on the five elements – earth, water, fire, air and ether.
 These elements are quite simply our undisputed foundation for life and it is essential to balance them, not only in our own bodies, but in environment that we live in as well.
 Ayurveda is a wonderful health system to teach us how to bring restorative balance and deep nourishment to our daily lives.

 Areas of Specialisation